clearlove7-star/2s-DAS/README.md

 Extract features of 50salads, GTEA and Breakfast provided by [Br-Prompt](https://github.com/ttlmh/Bridge-Prompt) and [I3D](https://github.com/piergiaj/pytorch-i3d).

 ## Train your own model
-you can retrain the model by yourself with following command.
+you can retrain the model by yourself with following command:

 Generate config files by ` python default_configs.py `